jkroso/position/Readme.md

 offset(child, parent)
 ```

+## exports.container

+  Determine the conaining block of an element

 ## exports.offsetParent

   Get the element that serves as the base for this ones positioning.
-  That means either the nearest positioned parent or the documentElement
+  That means either the nearest positioned parent.
+Note if no parents are
+  postioned this function will return undefined.
+It therefore breaks from
+  the w3c definition of an offsetparent

 ## Contributing
 Please do!